 How to make this recipe

-As an option, soak bamboo skewers in water for about half an hour before skewering to prevent them from catching on fire when you grill.
+As an option, you can soak the bamboo skewers in water for about half an hour before skewering to prevent them from catching on fire when you grill.

 While traditionally grilled over charcoal, you can also use a gas or electric grill, a grill pan on the stove, or an oven.
 It is recommended to cook pork to 145° F (63° C).
 Thinly sliced pork will cook quickly—it should be ready when it feels firm to the touch.
 Depending on the grilling method, cooking times will vary.

-Filipino barbecue is called inihaw or inasal, a general term that means grilled or roasted.
-It can be meat (including offal), seafood, or vegetables grilled whole or skewered typically over charcoal.
+Filipino barbecue, known as inihaw or inasal, is a general term that refers to grilled or roasted dishes.
+It can consist of various ingredients, such as meat (including offal), seafood, or vegetables.
+These are grilled whole or skewered, usually over charcoal.

-Along with lemon juice and ketchup, the soda adds sweetness and its high acidity tenderizes the meat.
+The lemon-lime soda adds sweetness and its high acidity tenderizes the meat, along with lemon juice and ketchup.

 Other pork recipes you may like